-Moreover, absorption of vitamin B6 from food sources is pretty high.
-It’s similar to that from dietary supplements.
+Moreover, the absorption of vitamin B6 from food sources is pretty high.
+It’s similar to the absorption rates of dietary supplements.

 People who follow a poor diet may have low levels of vitamin B6.
 But, they have low concentration in many other vitamins as well.
 Isolated vitamin B6 deficiency is unlikely.

 Actually, a well-balanced diet can provide adequate amounts of all B-vitamins.
 For instance, so many foods contain high amounts of vitamin B5.
 Only vitamin B12 may be an exception!
 Thus, many people may benefit from taking supplements with vitamin B12.

 On the other hand, people with health problems, such as severe obesity, rheumatoid arthritis, chronic renal insufficiency, celiac disease, Crohn’s disease, ulcerative colitis, and alcohol abuse may benefit from high dosages of vitamin B6, found only in supplements.